oshosingh/Secure-Pseudo-Queue/README.md

 # *** Note
   While accessing the api, if you get connection refused, please mail at oshosingh25@gmail.com.
   I will restart the server as soon as possible and will notify you.
+I have used elastic ip for ec2 so nothing will change in the process.
   Thank you.

 # Secure-Pseudo-Queue